 To ensure that his employees were safe and could adhere to social distance guidelines, Collado made major adjustments.
 “We shortened and staggered shifts, and provided PPE for the team.”
 Then, in June 2020, business started to pick up and the demand for his products increased due to the pet industry’s surge.
 Suddenly, pandemic puppies were the rage.
 Moreover, Collado was in a Capital One TV campaign that began airing in December, exposure that caused another advance in his business.

-Today, Collado is still using his Capital One Spark Cash for Business card and plans to redeem an astonishing $17,500 in rewards to place a deposit on a new machine that will automate the creation of their deli-style sausages for dogs.
+Today, Collado is still using his Capital One Spark Cash for Business (no longer available) and plans to redeem an astonishing $17,500 in rewards to place a deposit on a new machine that will automate the creation of their deli-style sausages for dogs.